-Hi!
-My name is Samantha and I live in Hermosa Beach, California, with Hot Hubby and two gorgeous boys, Sebastian and Julian.
+Hello I’m Sam, and I live in Hermosa Beach, California, with Hot Hubby and two gorgeous boys, Sebastian and Julian.

 I was born and raised in Derby, England.
 Derby isn’t particularly a glam town, but was home for 17yrs non-the-less.
 During my pretty traditional childhood we were fortunate to take annual holidays to Europe.
 Not that I appreciated them during my surly and tumultuous teen years.
 Regardless, my parents forced such atrocities on us as traveling to Spain, Italy, France and Yugoslavia (when it still existed!)
 Although I would never admit, these holidays were fantastic, and stirred a yearning for different countries, cultures, and people.
 I realized the world was accessible and exciting.

-After pleading my case to my parents, who were naturally resistant, disappointed and slightly annoyed I was leaving nursing school (and the country), I decided on my route.
+After pleading my case to my parents, who were naturally resistant, disappointed, and slightly annoyed I was leaving nursing school (and the country), I decided on my route.
 I was headed to Thailand, Bahrain, New York, California and Australia.
 I had the whole route brilliantly mapped in my head.
 I now needed to execute!

 Unfortunately Thailand didn’t turn out great.
 After three weeks I contracted a rare and deadly form of dysentery (I’m sure it wasn’t anything to do with the grotty hostel I was staying in!)
 I lost 20lbs in three days (no exaggeration!!!) and was told I should probably fly to the UK immediately.
 Lord knows how they let me on that flight.
 Obviously they were not concerned with the cost of me dying on the flight or an emergency landing.

-I didn’t have to wait too long.
-I spotted a tall blonde surfer looking dude with his friends, one Sunday night in the Terrace Club in Portchester, NY.
-After playing it cool for a couple of hours, my girlfriend pulled them over to chat, and discovered they were on break from UCSB, visiting their families.
-After 5 fun days with Hot Student, he asked me to ‘be his girlfriend’.
+As fate would have it, I didn’t have to wait too long.
+One dull Sunday night in the Terrace Club in Portchester, NY, a blonde surfer looking dude caught my eye.
+After playing it cool for a while, my friend pulled him over to chat, and we discovered he was on break from UCSB visiting family.
+One thing let to another and after five fun days with ‘Surf Dude’, he asked me to ‘be his girlfriend’.
 We walked through logistics.
-He’d return to Santa Barbara, I’d tie up loose ends in NY, and meet him in two months.
+He’d return to UCSB, I’d tie up loose ends in NY, and meet him in two months in California.

 I know you’re thinking I’m crazy at this point.
 First, in my defense, let me say this was all pre-9/11.
 I wasn’t concerned with terrorists, roofies and serial killers.
 Perhaps I was naïve and should have been worried, but frankly my biggest concerns were along the lines of, “if things go horribly wrong, at least I’ll be in California.”
 And “he is really cute and if it doesn’t work out, I bet he’ll have cute friends!”